laggykiller/sticker-convert/COMPILING.md

 This repository uses `pyinstaller` for compiling.
 Install with `pip3 install pyinstaller`

 ## Compiling on windows
+(NOTE: You may run `get-deps-windows.bat` to get dependencies automatically)

 1. Refer to the instructions in running python script directly for installing python modules and executables
 2. Run `pyinstaller sticker_convert.spec`
 3. Compilation result in `dist` directory

 ##  Compiling on MacOS
+(NOTE: You may run `get-deps-macos.bat` to get dependencies automatically)

 1. Refer to the instructions in running python script directly for installing python modules and binaries (Except imagemagick, ffmpeg and ffprobe)
 2. `ImageMagick` precompiled portable version is broken in newer releases of MacOS.
 You need to compile ImageMagick.
 Run `magick-compile-macos.sh` first
     - Ref1: https://stackoverflow.com/questions/55754551/how-to-install-imagemagick-portably-on-macos-when-i-cant-set-dyld-library-path